suve/vrms-rpm/README.md

 *vrms-rpm* works by analysing the list of installed packages (as reported by *rpm*) and comparing their licences to a list of known good licences.
-Since distributions can have differing opinions on what constitutes as free software, and what the licences should be written as (e.g. "GPLv2" vs "GPL-2.0"), *vrms-rpm* comes packaged with several different licence lists.
+Since distributions can have differing opinions on what constitutes as free software, and what the licence tags should be written as (e.g. "GPLv2" vs "GPL-2.0"), *vrms-rpm* comes packaged with several different licence lists.

 These are:

-- `fedora.txt` - a list created in accordance to the [Fedora Wiki](https://fedoraproject.org/wiki/Licensing:Main#Good_Licenses).
+- `fedora` - a list created in accordance to the [Fedora Wiki](https://fedoraproject.org/wiki/Licensing:Main#Good_Licenses).

-- `spdx-fsf-and-osi.txt` - a list created in accordance to the [SPDX licence list](https://spdx.org/licenses/).
+- `spdx-fsf-and-osi` - a list created in accordance to the [SPDX licence list](https://spdx.org/licenses/).
 Includes only licences marked as both "FSF free/libre" and "OSI approved".

-- `spdx-fsf-or-osi.txt` - a list created in accordance to the [SPDX licence list](https://spdx.org/licenses/).
+- `spdx-fsf-or-osi` - a list created in accordance to the [SPDX licence list](https://spdx.org/licenses/).
 Includes licences marked as either "FSF free/libre" or "OSI approved".

-- `spdx-only-fsf.txt` - a list created in accordance to the [SPDX licence list](https://spdx.org/licenses/).
+- `spdx-only-fsf` - a list created in accordance to the [SPDX licence list](https://spdx.org/licenses/).
 Includes only licences marked as "FSF free/libre".

-- `spdx-only-osi.txt` - a list created in accordance to the [SPDX licence list](https://spdx.org/licenses/).
+- `spdx-only-osi` - a list created in accordance to the [SPDX licence list](https://spdx.org/licenses/).
 Includes only licences marked as "OSI approved".

-- `suse.txt` - a list created in accordance to [openSUSE packaging guidelines](https://en.opensuse.org/openSUSE:Packaging_guidelines#Licensing).
+- `suse` - a list created in accordance to [openSUSE packaging guidelines](https://en.opensuse.org/openSUSE:Packaging_guidelines#Licensing).

+- `tweaked` - a list that combines all of the above and also includes many non-standard licence tags spotted in the wild.
+This list has the smallest chance of generating false-positives (free packages being marked as non-free)

 When building the program, one of those lists has to be selected as the default.
 This can be done by providing the `DEFAULT_LICENCE_LIST` variable to *make*.
-Note that the `.txt` extension should be left out (e.g. use `DEFAULT_LICENCE_LIST=suse`, not `DEFAULT_LICENCE_LIST=suse.txt`).

 **Building**